Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs)

 \subsection{Communication Model}

-The communication model estimates the communication link feasibility between two agents given user-selected radio technologies, antenna gains, and a propagation model.
-The radio technology influences both the amount of data that can be sent and the minimum received power required for a receiver to decode the received message with an acceptable error packet rate.
-More frequently known as receiver sensitivity, it is the parameter chosen to represent the ability to complete successfully a data exchange.
-The parameters considered are radio frequency $f$ and sensitivity value $c_{min}$.
-The antenna characteristics include the radiation pattern (isotropic), receiver and transmitter gains, $G_r$ and $G_t$ respectively, as well as transmitted power $P_t$.
-The wireless channel modelling provides a mathematical expression of the propagation of the radio signal between two agents, the transmitter and the receiver.
-The Friis Propagation Model was considered and its output gives the estimated received power ($ERP$) in dBm.
-To facilitate the usage and integration of the communication model, a smoothing function was added in the end of its pipeline.
-This way, the output is a communication strength index ($CSI\, \in\, [-1;1]$).
+The proposed communication model estimates the communication link feasibility between two agents given user-selected radio technologies, antenna gains, and a propagation model.
+The radio technology characteristics influence the expected range of communications.
+The receiver sensitivity value $c_{min}$ provides the minimum received power required for a receiver to decode a message with an acceptable error packet rate. $c_{min}$ is considered the criteria for a successful a data exchange in this work, instead of the inter-agent distance.
+Antenna characteristics, such as the radiation pattern, the receiver and transmitter gains, $G_r$ and $G_t$ respectively, the radio technology frequency $f$ and the transmitted power $P_t$ are also taken into account.
+An isotropic radiation pattern was considered at this stage.

+A communication link (e.g. $l_{01}$) can only be analysed if both agents (e.g. agent 0 and agent 1) are participating in the mission at step $s$.
+If this condition is met, the link is considered active.
+The proposed communication model evaluates an active link at a given timestep $s$.
+Three sequential steps were considered, as illustrated in Fig. \ref{CommModuleFig}.
+The first step calculates the inter-agent distance ($dist$, in m) at step $s$.
+In step 2, the radio signal propagation between two agents (i.e. the transmitter and the receiver) is estimated with a wireless channel model.
+The Friis Propagation Model was considered in this work.
+Its output provides the estimated received power ($ERP$) in dBm.
+To facilitate the usage and integration of the communication model, a smoothing function was added in step 3.
 The smoothing function is presented in Eq. \ref{eq_smoothing}.
+Its output is the communication strength index ($csi\, \in\, [-1;1]$).
+Link connectivity is thus associated with links with a $csi_{ij} \geq c_{min}$.

-The parameter $k$ regulates the curvature of the sigmoid and $\epsilon$ creates a minor displacement of the centre of the function, so that $csi\_smooth(c_{min}) = 0$ and therefore connectivity is defined by a positive $csi\_smooth$ value.
-The complete communication model is illustrated in Fig. \ref{CommModuleFig} and presented in Alg. \ref{cm}.
+The parameter $k$ regulates the curvature of the sigmoid. $\epsilon$ creates a minor displacement of the centre of the function, so that an estimated received power $csi\_{ij}$ equal to $c_{min}$ reflects a successful data exchange.
+The complete communication model is presented in Alg. \ref{cm}.

+With the implemented modular structure and the integration of radio-technology characteristics, the proposed communication model aims to provide a flexible, easy-to-use approach for assessing inter-agent connectivity, suitable for different NART missions and restrictions.